Old Pool Removal in Onondaga and Oswego Counties | Ground Force Property Services

 Chapter 7: Above Ground Pool Removal — Simpler Than You Think

 Above ground pool removal is substantially less complicated than inground removal.
-In most cases the process involves draining the pool, disassembling the wall and upright structure, removing the liner and padding, and hauling everything away for recycling or disposal.
+In most cases the process involves draining the pool, disassembling the wall and upright structure, removing the liner and padding, and hauling everything away.
 A basic above ground pool removal on a straightforward site can often be completed in a single day.

 Chapter 8: What happens after the pool is gone